-* 97% of consumers would use self-service to handle a transaction or service.* 86% of consumers say they are more likely to do business with a company that offers the flexibility to interact using self-service.*66% of consumers say the availability of self-service technologies creates a more positive perception of the brand.*56% say their likelihood to use self-service has increased over the last 12 months.
+* 97 percent of consumers would use self-service to handle a transaction or service.* 86 percent of consumers say they are more likely to do business with a company that offers the flexibility to interact using self-service.*66 percent of consumers say the availability of self-service technologies creates a more positive perception of the brand.*56 percent say their likelihood to use self-service has increased over the last 12 months.

 Speed, convenience and ease of use are identified most frequently by respondents when asked why they would choose self-service over personal assistance in each of four industry sectors:* financial (faster-70 percent, more convenient-67 percent, easier-52 percent);* retail (faster-68 percent, more convenient-64 percent, easier-52 percent);* travel (faster-63 percent, more convenient-61 percent, easier-60 percent); and* healthcare (faster-53 percent, more convenient-50 percent, easier-47 percent).

 Our industry was once the leader and innovator in the unattended sale concept.
 Are we to be left behind in this major shift in retailing?